-The Company is also a "smaller reporting company," meaning that as of the date of its initial public offering, the market value of its stock held by non-affiliates is less than \$700 million and our annual revenue is less than \$100 million during the most recently completed fiscal year.
+The Company is also a "smaller reporting company," meaning that, the market value of its stock held by non-affiliates is less than \$700 million and our annual revenue is less than \$100 million during the most recently completed fiscal year.
 The Company may continue to be a smaller reporting company as long as either (i) the market value of its stock held by non-affiliates is less than \$250 million or (ii) its annual revenue is less than \$100 million during the most recently completed fiscal year and the market value of its stock held by non-affiliates is less than \$700 million.
 If the Company is a smaller reporting company at the time it ceases to be an emerging growth company, the Company may continue to rely on exemptions from certain disclosure requirements that are available to smaller reporting companies.
-Specifically, as a smaller reporting company, the Company may choose to present only the two most recent fiscal years of audited financial statements in its Annual Report on Form 10-K and, similar to emerging growth companies, smaller reporting companies have reduced disclosure obligations regarding executive compensation.
+Specifically, as a smaller reporting company may choose to present only the two most recent fiscal years of audited financial statements in its Annual Report on Form 10-K and, similar to emerging growth companies, smaller reporting companies have reduced disclosure obligations regarding executive compensation.